About Us

 Cathrine Adelmann

-Catherine Adelmann is CEO and founder of Fosera, a German company aiming at electrifying Africa, Asia and Latin America with the use of clean, sustainable and affordable solar energy system.
-Before, she worked on Solar Standalone Systems at the Solar Energy Research Institute of Singapore.
-She holds a bachelor in Industrial Engineering and a master’s degree in Brand and Sales Management.
+Catherine Adelmann is a researcher at the University of Applied Sciences Ulm (Technische Hochschule Ulm), specializing in long-term energy storage and smart grids.
+Previously, she was the CEO and founder of Fosera, a German manufacturer of small solar home systems dedicated to electrifying communities in Africa, Asia, and Latin America with clean, sustainable, and affordable solar energy.
+She also conducted research on solar standalone systems at the Solar Energy Research Institute of Singapore.
+Catherine holds a bachelor's degree in Industrial Engineering and a master's degree in Advanced Management.

 Sara Jane Ahmed